Women's health clinic

 Hormone Replacement Therapy (HRT): Is It Right for You and Your Thyroid?

 If you live with low energy, brain fog, weight gain, or mood changes, you may wonder if hormone replacement therapy and comprehensive hormone testing could finally explain what is going on with your thyroid and the rest of your body.
-Many adults reach a point where they feel their symptoms aren’t just due to age start looking for more complete answers.
+Many adults reach a point where they feel their symptoms are not just due to age and start looking for more complete answers.

 At AgeRejuvenation, hormone health is not treated as a single number on a lab report.
 Thyroid hormones, sex hormones, stress hormones, sleep, and metabolism all interact.
 When one system is off, the others often have to work harder to keep up.

-How Your Thyroid Shapes the Way You Feel
+How Does Your Thyroid Shape the Way You Feel?

-The thyroid is a small gland in your neck that has a big impact.
-It helps control how fast your body uses energy, how warm you feel, and how well your brain, heart, and muscles perform throughout the day.
+Your thyroid is a small gland in your neck that controls how fast your body uses energy, how warm you feel, and how well your brain, heart, and muscles perform.
+When it makes too little hormone, nearly every system slows down, which is why one underactive gland can leave you feeling exhausted and foggy.

 When thyroid hormones are out of balance, you may notice: